khanhdoan57/json-api/README.md

                         'self' => '/link'
                     ]);

+// Or with faster way to set type and id
+$flexibleResource = $flexibleDocument->makeFlexibleResource('resource-type', 'resource-id');

 // Attach flexible resource to document
 $flexibleDocument->setData($flexibleResource); // You can put in a collection as well, all other methods are the same